rileymullins/TFlex/README.md

     - This represents the most **upstream** value that is the most proximal to the transposon between the '+' and '-' strand fragments.
   - Peak end = the **largest** value between the minimum 'end' coordinate of '+' strand fragments and maximum 'start' coordinate of '-' strand fragments.
     - This represents the most **downstream** value that is the most proximal to the transposon between the '+' and '-' strand fragments.
+  - There is a 100bp extension applied to both ends of the SRT barcode-based peak.
+    - If the SRT barcode-based peak has only fragments of one SRT barcode, then the width would be 0.
+With 100bp extension to either side, this becomes 200.
+    -

 - Note that in both instances, the minimum 'end' coordinate of '+' strand fragments and maximum 'start' coordinate of '-' strand fragments are used.
   - This is because these value represent the most proximal position of all fragments of a given SRT barcode to the transposon.
   - It is the best approximation of the true transposon insertion site if the read does not make contact with the transposon.

+- The SRT barcode-based peak width will nearly always be smaller than the fragment-based peak width.
+  - However on rare occasion, the fragment-based peak width will be larger.
+The following logic explains how this can happen:
+    - The peak caller will always apply an extension to both side of the fragment-based peak (set by extend parameter, default 200bp to both sides)
+      - A 100bp extension is applied to both sides of the SRT barcode-based peak.
+      - In some cases, a fragment will occur in the extension window of the fragment-based peak *and* will be <100bp from the peak start or end.
+      - If that fragment is from the strand-aware most proximal position of the SRT barcode to the transposon, then the 100bp extension applied after defining the SRT barcode peak will generate a SRT barcode-based peak width > fragment-based peak width.
+-

 ---